Build for no_std targets

 iceoryx2 = { version = "X.Y.Z", default-features = false }

-Selecting a default logger#
+Selecting a default logger

-iceoryx2-loggers = { version = "X.Y.Z", default-features = false, features = ["posix", "console"]}
+iceoryx2 = { version = "X.Y.Z", default-features = false, features = ["console"]}

 For bare metal targets, there are no alternatives available yet, but stay tuned!

-Setting up your no_std application#
+Setting up your no_std application

 When building a no_std application, you must provide implementations for certain core functionality that the standard library would normally handle.